 A link between other adverse health effects, such as acute idiopathic pulmonary hemorrhage among infants, memory loss, or lethargy, and molds, including the mold Stachybotrys chartarum (Stachybotrys atra), has not been proven.
 Further studies are needed to find out what causes acute idiopathic hemorrhage and other adverse health effects.

-If you feel like you may have health effects cause by mold, please call Fresh-Start immediately.
+If you feel like you may have health effects cause by mold, please call Fresh Start Environmental immediately.
 We will help you through the entire process from detection to remediation.